zynksoftware/Zynk-Workflow/docs/_documentation/ProSku-Connector/exporting-despatches-from-prosku.md

 slug: exporting-despatches-from-prosku
 title: Exporting Despatches From ProSKU
 ---
-This task will export despatch details from ProSKU in XML format.
+This task will export despatch details from ProSKU to an XML file.

 ## Settings
 ### Export Date